 - The curbside lane of the travel way remains open and accessible for buses.
 A minimum of 40 m of curb space preceding the bus stop sign is required. - The sidewalk or shoulder adjacent to the street remains open and accessible for pedestrians.
-If sidewalk will be temporarily reinstated with gravel then the stop is still considered open but no longer considered accessible.
-Halifax Transit must be notified 5 days in advance when the accessibility status of a bus stop is changed due to construction activity. - If the bus stop is located within a transition taper of a traffic control set-up, the bus stop may be able to remain opened, in consultation with HRM and in accordance with the MANUAL.
+If sidewalk and bus pad at the bus stop will be temporarily reinstated with gravel then the stop is still considered open but no longer considered accessible.
+Halifax Transit must be notified 5 days in advance when the accessibility status of a bus stop is changed due to construction activity.